 Preparation for the Assembly will be coordinated at 107 Rhode Island Ave., NW, Washington, D.C.
-Before and after the Assembly related activities will go on in Washington concerning Vietnam, FDP, IL-B, HUAC and community organization.
+Address correspondence to Eric Weinberger or Bob Parris.
+Before and after the Assembly related activities will go on in Washington concerning Vietnam, FDP, 14-B, HUAC and community organization.
 Volunteers are urgently needed.
 We can probably provide free housing.